The Machine That Outlived Its Mandate

 Northstar Accord Standard | Author: Chris Allen

-This editorial draws on peer-reviewed occupational psychology, governmental statistical agencies in both Canada and the United States, historical political science research, and documented institutional budget data.
+This editorial draws on peer-reviewed occupational psychology, governmental statistical agencies in both Canada and the United States, historical political science research, legal case documentation, and documented institutional budget data.
 Where contested findings are cited, the contestation is noted.
-The analytical standard applied here is simple: every claim is tested against the same question — would we accept this evidence if it pointed in the opposite direction?
+The analytical standard applied throughout is singular: every claim is tested against the same question — would we accept this evidence if it pointed in the opposite direction?

 I. The Challenge